 About Monkeys After Dark: Adults

-Hear short auditorium talks from Callum Gibson, Chimpanzee keeper at Edinburgh Zoo, and top scientific researchers, Charlotte Brassey and Matilda Brindle.
+Learn about research into the cognitive, social and reproductive evolution of primates through short talks with scientific experts.
+Our guest speakers are Callum Gibson, Chimpanzee keeper at Edinburgh Zoo, and top scientific researchers, Charlotte Brassey and Matilda Brindle.

-Then see our primate handling collection and use 3D printed models and new digital software to explore primate anatomy.
+See our primate handling collection with our museum experts including Principal Curator, Dr Andrew Kitchener.
+Explore 3D printed models and new digital software with our guest speakers to learn more about primate anatomy.

-Entrance to this event will be via the Main Entrance on Chambers Street.
+• Entrance to this event will be via the glass doors at the rear of the museum on Lothian Street.

 Our speakers